Skip to content

 Source code in graflo/architecture/vertex.py

-"""Complete initialization of all edges with vertex configuration."""
+"""Complete initialization of all vertices with database-specific field types.

 for v in self.vertices: